 Some things you need to think about when considering sunscreen:

-- People with rosacea need to be worried about ultraviolet light, which means that you need to be wearing it throughout the year (even when it’s cloudy and grey).
+- People with rosacea need to be worried about ultraviolet light, which means that you should be wearing it throughout the year (even when it’s cloudy and grey).
 Ultraviolet light also passes through glass so if you sit next to a window at work or do a lot of driving then you still need to wear sunscreen.

 - You should apply your sunscreen 15 minutes before make up or going out into the sun.
 You should use 1/4 of a tsp for your face and another 1/4 of a tsp for your need and chest – a lot of people forget that your chest and neck are exposed nearly as much as your face.